MorpheusAIs/moragents/submodules/benchmarks/readme.md

 ## About

-- Measures how accurately the data agent responds for price & market cap vs benchmark values from coinecko, defillama, coincap, etc.
+- Measures how accurately the data agent responds for price & market cap vs benchmark values from coinecko, defillama, etc.

 - Generates agent prompts from values defined in `config.py` and validates them against each of the benchmark adapters.